State of the Art Vision Care, with the Focus on You.

-Macular Degeneration is an age related condition associated with damage to the The macula is the area of the retina that is responsible for central vision.
+Macular Degeneration is an age related condition associated with damage to the macula, the area of the retina that is responsible for central vision.
 The degeneration is caused by years of accumulation of metabolic debris.
 Central vision is lost when the macula doesn’t function properly.
 Macular degeneration only affects central vision and not peripheral vision.
 For example, you might be able to see the outline of a clock but not be able to tell what time it is.

 There are two types of macular degeneration: “dry” and “wet”.
-Dry Macular Degeneration is the most common form, and usually results in a mild to moderate, slowly progressive vision loss.
+Dry macular degeneration is the most common form, and usually results in a mild to moderate, slowly progressive vision loss.

 Once the diagnosis had been made, a laser scan of the retina (OCT) should be performed to rule out wet macular degeneration.
-Our doctors at the Northwest Eye Center recommend an OCT every 6 months in patients with dry macular degeneration to rule out the wet form.
+Our doctors at Northwest Eye Center recommend an OCT every 6 months in patients with dry macular degeneration to rule out the wet form.
 An early wet form may be found on the OCT before the patient has symptoms, and early diagnosis is the key to preventing loss of vision.

 If the OCT indicates a suspicion of wet macular degeneration, a fluorescein angiogram is performed to confirm the diagnosis.
 This involves a fluorescent dye and a series of retinal photos to identify the size and location of the leakage in the macula.

 At this time, the only treatment for the dry form is prevention.